• Home |

 Ruger Security 9

-Competition and target shooting are niches all their own that offer a lot more leeway when it comes to ammo selection.
-For example, when I go to the range for plinking or target shooting, I take whichever FMJs are cheap and feed well.
+Casual target shooting gives you a lot more leeway when it comes to ammo selection.
+When I go to the range for plinking or target shooting, I take whichever FMJ loads are cheap and feed well.

-When choosing competition and target shooting ammunition, you’ll want high-quality rounds that shoot clean and are accurate in your hands.
-Furthermore, while I typically go with the most affordable FMJs for target practice, competition shooters should look for the FMJ-BT (boat tail) designation because they shoot flatter than standard rounds.
+When choosing competition ammunition, you’ll want high-quality rounds that shoot clean and are accurate in your hands.

 Suppressed Shooting

 Choosing rounds for suppressed shooting is pretty easy because it only adds one element to the decision-making process: velocity.
-While you must still consider bullet types like JHPs for self-defense and boat tails for competition shooting, the key to suppressed ammunition is speed.
+While you must still choose JHP bullets for self-defense, the key to suppressed ammunition is velocity.

-For example, suppressed ammo is designed with a lower muzzle velocity than the speed of sound (1,128 fps).
-Technically, any bullet with a velocity of around 950-980 fps isn’t going to have that loud crack that occurs when you break the sound barrier.
+Suppressed ammo is designed with a muzzle velocity lower than the speed of sound (~1,125 fps).
+Any bullet with a velocity of around 950-980 fps isn’t going to produce a sharp crack on ignition.

-However, after narrowing down the selection with the muzzle velocity, consider how they perform when they hit the target.
-For example, if you want suppressed bullets for hunting or self-defense, ensure you’re choosing a round like Hornady Subsonic 147-Grain or Winchester 147-Grain JHP ammo because it needs to penetrate and expand at lower velocities.
+After narrowing the selection down to cartridges with a subsonic muzzle velocity, consider how they perform when they hit the target.
+If you want suppressed bullets for hunting or self-defense, choose a round like Hornady Subsonic 147 grain or Winchester 147 grain JHP.

-Lastly, you can quickly narrow down the selection of 9mm ammo by looking at heavier bullets.
+You can quickly narrow down the selection of 9mm ammo by looking at heavier bullets.
 Heavier bullets move slower than lighter ones.
-Keep your eyes peeled for 147-grain variations.
-Those are typically subsonic rounds in 9mm cartridges.
+Keep your eyes peeled for 147 grain bullets, which are necessarily subsonic out of a 9mm pistol.

 Which 9mm ammo is good for home defense?